Healthy Homes Assessment Frimley

 Draught Stopping Frimley

-If a draft can be noticed from gaps that are not adequate or holes the area requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes, it needs to be closed.

 What are unreasonable gaps or holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections